rgbd-cnn/cs231n-final-project/README.md

             * these images have different heights and widths and need to be resized
     * `data/UWASH-RGBD/load_data.py`
         * `get_np_arrays_from_dataset(data_dir, height, width, save)` generates:
-            * X in np.array of shape (?, H, W, 4), where the 4th channel is depth
+            * X: np.array of shape (?, H, W, 4), where the 4th channel is depth
-            * Y in list of english labels
+            * Y: list of label indices, 0, 1, 2, .... etc.
+            * labels: dict where key = label index, value = label name (apple, banana, etc.)
         * Parameters:
             * data_dir: `str` Directory of the UWash dataset
             * height: `int` arbitrary resized image height